However you arrive into Gibraltar, by air, foot, car or sea, you will very soon experience its intricate layers of history all around you.

-Gibraltar’s museum situated on the original site of a Moorish bath house is a short walk from Main Street and relates Gibraltar’s diverse history from Neanderthal Man and our World Heritage Site to more modern history, a great way to get to know Gibraltar’s colourful past.
+Gibraltar’s National Museum situated on the original site of a Moorish bath house is a short walk from Main Street and relates Gibraltar’s diverse history from Neanderthal Man and our World Heritage Site to more modern history, a great way to get to know Gibraltar’s colourful past.

 Feeling peckish now?
 Head towards Chatham Counterguard, in which the old magazines have been converted into historically quirky string of restaurants, or perhaps visit one of Gibraltar’s stylish marinas, Queensway Quay or Ocean Village.
 Enjoy a meal at the water’s edge beside a number of luxury yachts - a stunning location, taking a break before the afternoon’s activities.

 It is a little known fact that the Bay of Gibraltar is home to several species of dolphin.
-Visitors are able to go out into the Bay in one of the many dolphin safari boats to watch pods of dolphin at play.
-The tour takes approximately 2 hours.
+Visitors are able to go out into the Bay in one of the many dolphin watching tour boats to watch pods of dolphin at play.
+The tour takes approximately an hour and a half.

 Casemates Square at the end of Main Street was once the centre of public executions.
-Today it is the thriving hub of Gibraltar’s nightlife, alongside Ocean Village Marina, filled with numerous lively bars and cafes that stay open into the early hours.
+Today it is the thriving hub of Gibraltar’s café lifestyle, alongside Chatham Counterguard and Ocean Village Marina, filled with numerous lively bars and cafes that stay open into the early hours.
 There is a wide selection of places to eat to suit all palates.

 Alternatively, take dinner on the east side of the Rock at Catalan Bay, originally a fishing village whose original inhabitants came from Italy.
 Dine at al unassuming local fish restaurant and enjoy a vibrant atmosphere in this historic community.